 There may, however, be some instances where personal information about you will be collected indirectly because it is unreasonable or impracticable to collect personal information directly from you.
 We will usually notify you about these instances in advance, or where that is not possible, as soon as reasonably practicable after the information has been collected.

 Purpose of collection

-The personal information we collect and hold about you depends on your interaction with us.
-Generally we collect, use and hold your personal information for the purposes of:
+The personal information that we collect and hold about you, depends on your interaction with us.
+Generally, we collect, use and hold your personal information if it is reasonably necessary for or directly related to the performance of our functions and activities and for the purposes of:

 - providing services and products to you or someone else you know;

 - providing you with marketing information, including newsletters and emails about other services and products we offer which may be of interest to you, including future investment opportunities;